Jazz (Transformers): Titan Magazines

 The Titan Transformers U.K. magazine would reveal Jazz's role in the departure of the Allspark from Cybertron.
-When it was jettisoned into space he, Ironhide and Ratchet hit the pursuing Megatron with a tractor beam, dragging him back to Cybertron.
+When it was jettisoned into space, he, Ironhide and Ratchet hit the pursuing Megatron with a tractor beam, dragging him back to Cybertron.
 They were no match for his firepower, but the Decepticon leader, realizing they were just stalling him, called in Devastator.
 He proved impervious to their firepower, and seemingly eliminated them all with a foldspace warhead, with Megatron commenting they were "lost in space".

 Jazz appeared in issue #6 of the Titan Transformers magazine.
 Clocker and Jazz were being pursued by Bonecrusher, with Jazz half-dead due to not protecting his Spark Core properly - he would've been fully dead if Clocker hadn't saved him.
 Clocker ordered him to flee while he fought the enemy - the condition Jazz was in, "you're more hindrance than help to me".
 Clocker's shots barely affected Bonecrusher and by the time reinforcements arrived, he had been killed.

 Films

 Arriving on Earth at the same time as Optimus Prime, Ironhide, and Ratchet, Jazz's protoform lands in Dodger Stadium then re-appears near the Casa de cadillac car dealership (Sherman Oaks, California).
 Jazz jumps off the roof of the car shop and quickly scans a modified Pontiac Solstice before meeting up with the other Autobots at Bumblebee's location.

 The Autobots then return to Sam's house to retrieve the glasses whilst attempting to hide from Sam's parents, which results in their garden being destroyed by Prime's feet and Ratchet (Jazz in the comic adaptation) cutting off the neighborhood's power after accidentally running into an electric transformer (which they blame on an earthquake).
 That same evening, a secret government organization called Sector 7 arrests Sam and Mikaela Banes, and captures Bumblebee.
 As the four remaining Autobots debated their next move after Bumblebee's capture the previous night, Jazz showed the most concern for Bumblebee.

 In the final battle, when Bumblebee is unable to fight, Jazz provides cover.
 He fights Devastator (Brawl) alongside Ironhide and Ratchet, and then takes on the Decepticon leader, Megatron.
 He orders Ironhide and Ratchet to fall back, deciding to stand his ground in order to protect the humans running away.
-Despite Jazz's efforts to injure him, Megatron drags Jazz onto the tower and rips him in two, killing him.
-After the battle, Ironhide and Ratchet find Jazz's remains lying on the ground, and Optimus eulogises him before moving on.
+Despite Jazz' efforts to injure him, Megatron drags Jazz onto the tower and rips him in two, killing him.
+After the battle, Ironhide and Ratchet find Jazz' remains lying on the ground, and Optimus eulogises him before moving on.
 His remains are buried in the Laurentian Fan along with the Decepticons who died in the battle.